RKcodes-IN/Inventory_management/README.md

 # Inventory_management
-This is the inventory managemnt project full-stack using react and node js
+This is the inventory management project full-stack using react and node js